duyguabbasoglu/CTIS164/README.md

 developed for the Technical Mathematics with Coding course.

 ## **1. The Crab Nearby The Ocean**
-Simulates a seaside environment with a moving crab and interactive day-night transitions.
+Simulates a seaside environment with a moving crab Rıfkı and interactive day-night transitions.

 ### Features